kermitt2/kish/readme.md

 The technical approach is kept volontary very simple, with minimal dependencies and without any additional database or server to run.
 The tool uses an embedded SQLite database.
 It is a single page web application without server-side templating, the server only provides data, authentication, etc. via a web API.

-**Back-end:** python 3.7+, fastapi, fastapi-users (for secure authentication), SQLITE, sqlalchemy (that's it!)
+**Back-end:** python 3.7+, fastapi, fastapi-users (for secure authentication), SQLITE, sqlalchemy

 **Front-end:** jquery, PDF.js, Bootstrap 5

 Secure authentication requires to indicate SMTP settings (for email after password reset) and OAuth2 log-in requires client credentials depending on the OAuth service where to redirect the user.
 Data import/export format is JSON only.
 Annotation guidelines should be written in markdown and put under `resources/data/markdown/`.

-The Bootstrap front-end components are derived from the Sleek theme https://github.com/themefisher/sleek (MIT license).
+The Bootstrap front-end components are derived from the [Sleek theme](https://github.com/themefisher/sleek) (MIT license).

 ## Requirements and install